Back to All Events

 • Hampstead Parish Church Church Row London, NW3 6UU UK (map)

-Although his Journal covers only nine years (1830, and then 1840-47), the text is rich with observations about the key political and social concerns of the time, national and international events, as well as life in London and Hampstead.
+His Journal covers a period of only nine years, (1830, and then 1840-47), but the text is rich with observations about the key political and social concerns of the time, national and international events, as well as life in London and the campaign to save Hampstead Heath.
 His accounts of the ups and downs of family life and raising children are both touching and amusing, putting Victorian fatherhood into a new light.
-He tells his story almost with the art of a novelist, skilfully weaving together so many varied interests and facets of life.
+He tells his story almost with the art of a novelist, skilfully weaving together the many and varied interests and facets of his life, adding layers of fresh information about missing detail and forgotten bits of Hampstead history.